suneelshivanioffical/suneelshivanioffical/README.md

 # 💬 About Me:

-- 👩‍💻 I'm a [Freelance Data Analyst](www.linkedin.com/in/suneelshivanioffical/), hepling businesses to unlock the true power of their data, helping them make killer decisions that drive growth, cut costs, and boost efficiency.<br>
+- 👩‍💻 I'm a **[Freelance Data Analyst](https://www.linkedin.com/in/suneelshivanioffical/)**, hepling businesses to unlock the true power of their data, helping them make killer decisions that drive growth, cut costs, and boost efficiency.<br>

 - ⚜️ My Superpowers Include: